vivak114/FloowAssessment/README.md

   - TC11: Verify whether each optimizations are configurable based on device

 * How to run the suite:
-  - Download the folder fomr link: https://github.com/vivak114/FloowAssessment/tree/master
+  - Download the project from link: https://github.com/vivak114/FloowAssessment/tree/master